team-vanguard-pup-sta-mesa-manila/icare2025-vanguard-national-contractor-risk-scoring-system/README.md

 ## **Technology Stack**

-The development of the policy hackathon prototype leveraged a streamlined and accessible technology stack to ensure functionality, transparency, and user engagement.
+The development of the prototype leveraged a streamlined and accessible technology stack to ensure functionality, transparency, and user engagement.
 The front-end interface was implemented using HTML and was hosted and executed via OneCompiler, a web-based integrated development environment that allowed rapid prototyping and testing without dependency on complex server setups.
 This approach facilitated ease of access for users and rapid iteration during the hackathon process. <br>

 The platform integrates multiple functional modules designed to provide actionable insights and support informed decision-making regarding contractor risk management: <br>